agentlang-ai/agentlang-docs/docs/language/reference/data-model/attribute.md

 ## Attribute Spec

-The attribute-specification normally consists of a type-name which may be drawn from a pool of basic types built-into Fractl.
+The attribute-specification normally consists of a type-name which may be drawn from a pool of basic types built-into Agentlang.
 These built-in types are listed below:

 ```clojure
 :String - a string literal enclosed in double-quotes